Steve-Tech/CrOS_EC_Python/README.md

 ### Supported Commands

+> [!NOTE]
-The goal of this project is *not* to abstract away 100% of the CrOS EC commands, but to abstract the ones that may be useful.
+> The goal of this project is *not* to abstract away 100% of the CrOS EC commands, but to abstract the ones that may be useful.
-If a command is not abstracted it can still be used by calling the `ec.command()` method instead.
+> If a command is not abstracted it can still be used by calling the `ec.command()` method instead.

 Here's a list of all known CrOS EC commands, and whether they are abstracted in this library.
 The implemented commands are split up into modules for maintainability reasons.